ADITYABAGADIA26/projects/README.md

 # projects
-mini-major every project by me
+mini to major every project by me